romzie/xvisor-app/README.md

 # xvisor-app
 **xvisor** parser for CSUG project

+## Execution

+`python3 xvisor.py` runs the comparator and loads the config from the `config.ini` file

+`python3 visualization.py` generates the heatmap under a default name `heatmap.jpg`

+`python3 PIL_image_reader.py <image_path>` reads the image and generates the .h file containing the pixels

 ## Configuration Sections
 The parser is configurable using the `config.ini` file.
 ### [FORMAT]